The SEC (Scottish Event Campus) supports Nordoff Robbins Scotland and the Beatson Cancer Charity.

 - Facilitate and encourage recycling

-- Introduce water saving measures in all campus toilets
+- Introduce water saving measures in campus toilets

-- Use environmentally friendly or fully biodegradable cleaning materials
+- Use environmentally friendly and biodegradable cleaning materials

-- Avoid printing and use recycled paper for all office supplies and promotional materials
+- Avoid printing and use recycled paper for office supplies and promotional materials

 - Specify that all timber used by the SEC comes from sustainable or managed forests

 - Encourage responsible and sustainable travel